 Zero-Coupon Bonds

-Bonds that do not pay periodic interest.
+These debt instruments do not pay periodic interest.
 Instead, they are sold at a significant discount to face value and pay the full face value at maturity.
 The difference between the purchase price and the face value constitutes the return.

 Convertible Bonds